 Linguistic barriers and tight-knit but conservative communities have left queer members of Georgia’s ethnic minorities isolated, vulnerable, and invisible to the country’s queer rights organisations.

 Namig (not his real name) is a 28-year-old ethnic Azerbaijani living in Georgia’s Kvemo Kartli region.
-When he was still in school, his uncle would humiliate him by coming to school and forcibly cutting his long hair in front of his classmates — who cheered on the humiliation.
+When he was still a schoolboy, his uncle would humiliate him by coming to school and forcibly cutting his long hair in front of his classmates — who cheered on the humiliation.

-According to annual reports from ILGA Europe, among the three republics of the South Caucasus, Georgia surpasses its neighbours as most tolerant toward queer people in the region — with both the least discriminatory social attitudes, and progressive legislation that prohibits discrimination based on gender and sexual orientation.
+According to annual reports from ILGA Europe, among the three republics of the South Caucasus, Georgia is the most tolerant toward queer people in the region — with both the least discriminatory social attitudes, and progressive legislation that prohibits discrimination based on gender and sexual orientation.

-But in the lived experience of Namig and for other queer members of Georgia’s ethnic minorities, Georgia’s ranking according to the ILGA sometimes appears to be little more than symbolic.
+But in the lived experience of Namig and for other queer members of Georgia’s ethnic minorities, this ranking is often little more than symbolic.

 Azerbaijanis are the largest ethnic minority in Georgia.
 According to the 2014 census, there are over 233,000 ethnic Azerbaijanis in Georgia — 6.3% of the population.
 There are large Azerbaijani communities in the Kvemo Kartli, Kakheti, Mtskheta-Mtianeti, and Adjara regions, as well as in the cities of Tbilisi and Rustavi.

 ‘To be able to say you are a homosexual in Kvemo Kartli or to post it on social media is just a dream’, Namig said.
-‘In our community, homosexual men are called “faggot” (petukh) and face with [psychological and physical abuse].’
-He added that it is not only queer people that are targetted but also their families.
+‘In our community, homosexual men are called “faggot” (petukh) and face [psychological and physical] abuse.’
+He added that it is not only queer people that are targeted but also their families.